-During the graduation project the student gives at least two public colloquia.
-These are intended to stimulate interaction between master students.
-PhD students, postdocs and members of the department.
+During the graduation project the student gives or presents at least two public colloquia, which are intended to stimulate interaction between master students, PhD students, postdocs and members of the department:

-Final colloquia are professional meetings and must be public and announced in advance.
-The final colloquium has to be scheduled by the secretariat of SD.
-This is to make sure the End Colloquium is in everyone's agenda and the committee has the forms that have to be filled in.
+Final colloquia are professional meetings and must be public and announced at study association KOers in advance.
+The final colloquium has to be scheduled by the secretariat of SED to make sure all requirements for the colloquium has been met, the colloquium is in everyone's agenda and the committee has the forms that have to be filled in.

-Presentation and discussion take place in English.
 The quality of the work that a student presents is part of the assessment.
-Directly after the final colloquium a closed meeting will take place with the Graduation Supervision Committee and the student.
-The student is informed on the final evaluation result and a motivation of the results (possibly based on the assessment criteria from the next section).
+Directly after the final colloquium a closed meeting will take place with the Graduation Supervising Committee.
+After about 15 to 30 minutes, the student will be informed on the final evaluation result and a motivation of the results (based on the assessment criteria from the next section).

 A report of the graduation project consists of a written thesis, possibly supplemented by illustrations or other media.
 The thesis must be submitted both as 'hard copy' and as 'digital document', namely in PDF format.
-The deadline will be before the end colloquium in consultation with the Graduation Supervision Committee.
-For more information on the requirements regarding the graduation thesis see attachment 5 | Graduation Thesis.
+The deadline will be before the final colloquium in consultation with the Graduation Supervising Committee.
+For more information on the requirements regarding the graduation thesis see attachment B | Graduation Thesis.

-The secretariat archives a digital version of your final thesis, on this thesis there is an A - or O - number given by the secretariat.
-The secretariat will hand over your signed thesis and the assessment form graduation project 7K45M0 to the exam committee.
+The secretariat archives a digital version of your final thesis and will hand over your signed thesis and the assessment form graduation project 7K45M0 to the Examination Committee.

-3.4 | Assessment
+3.3 | Assessment